DaBestCoder1/AIr/README.md

 tell a short wiki about them and ask it a joke.

 It is a loop so you can keep asking questions to air(AIr)

+must download zip and have python installed Thank You👍

+©CopyRight Bad_Ideas™